hanfeiid/SkeletonReview/README.md

 > <s>If you notice typos or errors in this paper, or if your paper on skeleton-based representations is not included in the manuscript, please feel free to contact me fhanATminesDOTedu </s>

-The paper has been accepted by Computer Vision and Image Understanding, see http://www.sciencedirect.com/science/article/pii/S1077314217300279
+The paper has been published in Computer Vision and Image Understanding, see http://www.sciencedirect.com/science/article/pii/S1077314217300279

 Bibtex info: